Credit For Life and Work Experience

 Your Experience Counts

 The prior learning process involves the completion of a portfolio, including a reflective narrative that describes the experience and the learning that took place.
 Appropriate documentation is required to support the student's explanation of the overall value of the experience as well as specific skills, abilities and knowledge that was gained.
 Students seeking prior learning credit must enroll in MCLA's Experiential Credit Portfolio Preparation and Writing (ENGL 395) course to receive additional support and assistance with the process.
-The ENGL 395 requirement may be waived by the Coordinator of Advising Services based on factors such as demonstrated writing proficiency, the nature of the portfolio's content, and/or the number of credits being sought.
+The ENGL 395 requirement may be waived by the Academic Advising Coordinator based on factors such as demonstrated writing proficiency, the nature of the portfolio's content, and/or the number of credits being sought.